Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Elon Musk

 Well, my political views, I think, are moderate, at least as would be, you know, as if you said, like, what is the center of the normal distribution of political views in the country, I think that’d be pretty close to the center.
 You know, I’ve voted Democrat, every election until this recent one this week.
-And then I voted for Mayor Flores, who is Republican.
+And then I voted for Mayra Flores, who is Republican.
 She’s Mexican American, and I thought a good candidate and worth voting for.
 But I, you know, I’m in favor of moderate politics.
-But I’m allowing people who have, like, you know, relatively extreme views to express those views within the bounds of the law.
-So that’s, you know, as I said publicly like, I think if, let’s say, the far left 10% and far right 10% were equally upset on Twitter, then that would probably be a good outcome.
+But I’m allowing people who have relatively extreme views to express those views within the bounds of the law.
+So that’s, you know, as I said publicly, I think if, let’s say, the far left 10 percent and far right 10 percent were equally upset on Twitter, then that would probably be a good outcome.

 Leslie Berland